941477276/bts-vue/README.md

 ## Browser introduction

-Use the `script` and `link` tags in the browser to directly import the file, and use the global variable `BsVue`
+Use the `script` and `link` tags in the browser to directly import the file, and use the global variable `BtsVue`

 There are `bts-vue.js`, `bts-vue.css`, `bootstrap-other.css` files in the `bd-vue/dist` directory in the npm release package, you can import them manually
 ```html